Mandarin Fitness Weight Loss

 Crime Prevention In Lincolnshire – Theft – Remove Temptation

 We’ve all heard stories of Christmas presents being stolen from under the tree.
 Using this example and expanding on it we can help prevent this type of theft by simply removing the temptation.
 If you really want to leave Christmas presents out, make sure they aren’t visible from outside.
-Use this idea for anything in your home at any time of year.
+As a result of your diligence you may prevent theft and using this idea for anything in your home at any time of year can only be a good thing.
 Vehicle crime is obvious.
 Don’t leave valuables on display.
 Take them with you or lock them out of sight.

 Don’t Help The Thief